josephspurrier/surfstack-wamp/README.md

 3. Extract the Drupal or WordPress files to the \webroot\localhost\public directory
 4. Run SSWamp.exe
 5. Place a check next to the Apache and MySQL options
-6. Click Turn On Server(s)
+6. Click Turn On
-7. Test the configuration by clicking Browse Main Page
+7. Test the configuration by clicking Browse HTTP

 Default MySQL Database Settings
 -------------------------------